nachodll/GBV_EQ_DB/docs/Tables/violencia_genero/encuesta_europea_2022.md

 ## Notable transformations

 - The raw Eurostat CSV is read using a semicolon delimiter and missing values are converted to nulls prior to serialisation.
-- Due to the large amount of variables and in order to preserve the entire variable set, all columns other than the respondent identifier (`encuestado_id`) are aggregated into a dictionary and stored as a JSON string in `variables_json` so each row represents a full survey response.
+- Due to the large amount of variables and in order to preserve the entire variable set, all columns are aggregated into a dictionary and stored as a JSON string in `variables_json` so each row represents a full survey response.
-- Data validation ensures the respondent identifier is a positive integer and the JSON string is well formed before loading it into the database.
+- Data validation ensures the JSON string is well formed before loading it into the database.

 ## Source
 Data extracted from <a href="https://ec.europa.eu/eurostat/web/microdata/gender-based-violence" target="_blank">Eurostat's European Union survey on gender-based violence (2022)</a>.